A New Furniture Line Offers a Glimpse Into Nicholas Mayfield's Next Fashion Collection

 The colorful collection relies on designs based on the sweeter elements of life, such as candies, desserts and fruit.
 Pieces include lamps, chairs, home goods and works of art.
 Working with photographer Damari Butler, Mayfield created a fantasy world of sweets that is cultivated within the real world.

-In addition to selling his furniture, Mayfield will exhibit his pieces as part of a collaboration with a well-known, fashion-industry veteran.
+In addition to selling his furniture, Mayfield will also collaborate with a well-known, fashion-industry veteran.

-“[Some] of the pieces will be included in an exhibition at the California African American Museum," Mayfield explained.
 "T.J.
-Walker and I are doing a collaboration together.”
+Walker, who is one half of the famous '90s fashion collection known as Cross Colours, and I are doing a collaboration together," Mayfield explained.
+"He currently has an exhibition at the California African American Museum, which is really exciting."

 Nicholas Mayfield's work can be found online and through his Instagram account.
 Retail pricepoints for the furniture collection range from $900 to $4,000.